National Institute of Technology, Sikkim

 National Institute of Technology Sikkim (NIT Sikkim or NIT SKM) is a public engineering and research institution near the city of Ravangla in Sikkim, India.
 It is one of the 31 National Institutes of Technology in India and has been declared as an Institute of National Importance by the Government of India.
-It is an autonomous institute and functioning under the aegis of Ministry of Education (Shiksha Mantrayala), Government of India.
+It is an autonomous institute and functioning under the aegis of Ministry of Education, Government of India.

 History

 National Institute of Technology, Sikkim is one among the ten newly sanctioned National Institutes of Technology by the Government of India under the 11th Five year Plan, 2009.
 NIT Sikkim started functioning in August, 2010.

 Campus

 Currently, it is being operated from a temporary campus at the Barfung Block, Ravangla, Sub Division of South Sikkim.
-Ravangla campus is surrounded by great scenic beauty.
 It is likely to continue its activities at Ravangla Campus until its permanent campus comes up at Khamdong, Sikkim.

 Academics

 All courses and examinations are conducted in the English language as the only mode of instruction.
 NIT Sikkim offers a 4-year Bachelor of Technology (B.Tech.) programme in various engineering fields, as well as a 2-year Master of Technology (M.Tech.) programmes and Ph.D.
 Programmes.
 Admission to undergraduate programmes is taken through JEE (Main).
 Admission to the postgraduate courses is through the GATE for Master of Technology (M.Tech.).